neondatabase/website/content/docs/introduction/billing.md

 The _Written data_ metric counts the amount of data changes written to the Write-Ahead Log (WAL) to ensure durability of your data.
 Neon writes data changes to the WAL concurrently on multiple nodes to avoid compromising write speed.

-The cost calculation for _Written data_ is:
+The cost calculation for _Written data_ is as follows:

 ```text
 written data (GiB) * price per GiB